 “The return of a deposit can often be a cause for an otherwise fantastic tenant-landlord relationship to sour and the stats show that the leading reason for this is poor or lack of communication.

 The sector is starting to provide solutions to these friction points and technology is helping to create a more transparent end of tenancy process.
-Ome, for example, will naturally see 30% of these disputes caused by landlords withholding cash without an explanation eradicated by providing a cashless deposit experience.
+Ome, for example, will naturally see 30 per cent of these disputes caused by landlords withholding cash without an explanation eradicated by providing a cashless deposit experience.
 We’ll also be pushing improved transparency and communication by pioneering the mandatory check in/check out reports.

 Through our research I’m confident that the industry is on the right path and choice, competition and improving technology is helping to raise standards and protect the interests of both tenant and landlord alike.”